 What can I use the cash value of my policy for?

 If you’ve built up enough cash value in your policy, you can take out a loan.
-The perks of borrowing against your policy’s accumulated cash value?
-There’s typically no credit check, no underwriting requirements and insurers often offer cash value loans at more competitive rates than traditional providers.
+These are the perks: There are no underwriting requirements, and insurers often offer cash value loans at more competitive rates than traditional lenders.

 But borrowing against your policy’s cash value is a risky endeavor, as it could reduce your death benefit when you die.
 While you’re not obligated to pay back the loan, if you fail to pay back what you borrow, the amount of the loan plus interest will be deducted from the total death benefit of the policy after you pass.